Using Amazon A+ Content to Sell More

 – Very limited templates available to Seller Central sellers

-- Now available in Seller Central or Vendor Central
+– Available in Seller Central or Vendor Central

-– Sellers can now update content at the ASIN level, including applying content to a parent ASIN and all child ASINs at once
+– Sellers can update the content at the ASIN level, including a parent ASIN and all child ASINs

 – Mobile preview available